 - Residential air conditioners have used R22, or Freon, for a long time.
 Researchers found it was harmful to the atmosphere and ozone, so manufacturing permanently stopped on January 1, 2020.

 - R410a is the substitute for R22.
-It’s what you’ll see in all new air conditioners currently.
+It’s what you’ll discover in all new air conditioners currently.

 What Should I Do in the Meantime?

-If your AC is near (or older than) 15 years, now’s a great time to begin planning for installation.
+If your AC is near (or older than) 15 years, now’s a great time to get started planning for installation.

 We understand that getting a new system can be a major expense.
-That’s why we provide our exclusive Advantage Program™ as well as financing, With our Advantage Program, you can get an updated, high-efficiency system for merely one little monthly payment.
+That’s why we have our exclusive Advantage Program™ as well as financing, With our Advantage Program, you can get an updated, high-efficiency system for merely one small monthly payment.
 And enjoy maintenance, repairs and parts at no extra price.*

-Reach us at 865-229-6176 to request an appointment now.
-We’ll talk through your budget and needs to help you find the best comfort unit for your residence.
+Call us at 865-229-6176 to schedule an appointment right away.
+We’ll talk through your budget and needs to help you pick the ideal comfort unit for your residence.